LM LakeMacatawaWaterfront.com

 Rules and cautions Lake-specific rules are part of the picture.

-Michigan publishes local watercraft controls for Lake Macatawa, including slow-no-wake areas in parts of the lake.
+Michigan publishes local watercraft controls for Lake Macatawa, including slow-no-wake areas in listed parts of the lake.
 Michigan also lists the entrance channel from Lake Michigan to Lake Macatawa as a no-swimming area.

 • There are Lake Macatawa-specific slow-no-wake controls.